 Sharon is a speech and language pathologist by education.
 She lived in Israel for seven years where she taught children with Special Needs.
 Sharon has been on faculty since 2014.
-She has over thirty years education.
-She has a passion for Israel and Judaism.
-Sharon is also an artist.
+She has worked in education for over thirty years.
+Sharon has a passion for Israel and Judaism.
+She is also an artist.

 KITAH ALEF (1st Grade)

 Avital is originally from Israel, where she lived both in the city and on a kibbutz.
 It was on the kibbutz where she started teaching.
 She came to the United States with her family in 1990.
-This is Avital's second year on the Temple Emunah faculty.
+This is Avital's third year on the Temple Emunah faculty.
 She is excited to continue sharing her love for Hebrew, Judaism and Israel with the Temple Emunah community.